jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py
 ```

+Set the `DISK_FREE_MB` environment variable to override the default
+100&nbsp;MB of free space reserved in the generated disk image.

 If `mkisofs` is available an ISO named `OptrixOS.iso` is created using the
 `-hard-disk-boot` option so the full 100&nbsp;MB disk image can be booted
 directly.
 Otherwise the script outputs `disk.img` which can be run with: